FAQs About the Paramedic Program

 Q: Who is the instructor or instructors?

-The primary instructor is Dennis Parker who is a state certified instructor coordinator and licensed by the state of Tennessee as a paramedic.
+The primary instructor is Dennis Parker who is a state endorsed program director and licensed by the state of Tennessee as a paramedic.
 He also holds a Masters Degree in Instructional Leadership from TTU.

 Roger Brown is the clinical coordinator.
 Dr. Sullivan Smith is the medical director.
 There are guest instructors occassionaly during the course.